Exxon shareholders elect two outsiders to board; shake up insular culture

-The first Exxon Mobil (XOM.N) directors not appointed by the company include an executive versed in renewable fuels and a "prudent" risk taker and disrupter poised to challenge the oil company's ways, said people familiar with his career.
+HOUSTON/NEW YORK (Reuters) - The first Exxon Mobil directors not appointed by the company include an executive versed in renewable fuels and a “prudent” risk taker and disrupter poised to challenge the oil company’s ways, said people familiar with his career.

 The two face an insular corporate culture renowned for slow-to-change ways.
 Goff and Hietala will be two voices among a 12-person board that has had six directors handpicked by Exxon’s current chief executive Darren Woods.